SvenMichaelKlose/tunix/src/bin/lisp/doc/manual.md

   (out "X is neither A or 5."))
 ~~~

-This is equivalent without the CASE macro:
+This is the macro-expanded version (TMP would be an
+anonymous symbol):

 ~~~lisp
 (let tmp x